Turningl/MGT/README.md

 #### Process dataset:

 If you prefer to handle each pre-training and fine-tuning dataset independently, we have provided relevant command lines and detailed instructions.
-You can find more information in the `./bin/README.md` file.
+You can find more information in the `./dataset/README.md` file.

-## Pretrained models
+## Pre-trained models

-The pre-trained DGM for pretraining can be found in `ckpt/pretraining` folder.
+The pre-trained MGT for pretraining can be found in `ckpt/pretraining` folder.

-All downstream tasks of DGM for `tutorial.ipynb` can be found in `ckpt/finetuned` folder.
+All downstream tasks of MGT for `tutorial.ipynb` can be found in `ckpt/finetuned` folder.

 ## Pretraining

-To train the DGM framework, where the configurations and detailed explaination for each variable can be found in `config/pretraining.yml` folder.
+To train the MGT framework, where the configurations and detailed explaination for each variable can be found in `config/pretraining.yml` folder.

 ```
 python pretraining.py